Seminar: Tagore digital editions and Bengali textual computing

 A few interesting points

 • Tagore, as Sukanta noted, "wrote voluminously and revised extensively".
-From a DH point of view this means that creating a comprehensive digital edition of his works would require a lot of effort - much more than what we could easily pay people for, if we wanted to mark up all of this text manually.
-For this reason it is fundamental to find some type of semi-automatic methods for aligning and collating Tagore's texts, e.g. the ”Pathantar” software.
-Follows a screenshot of the current collation interface.
+From a DH point of view, this means that creating a comprehensive digital edition of his works would require a lot of effort—much more than what we could easily pay people for if we wanted to mark up all of this text manually.
+For this reason, it is fundamental to find semi-automatic methods for aligning and collating Tagore's texts, e.g., the "Pathantar" software.
+What follows is a screenshot of the current collation interface.
+Tagore digital editions

-• The Bengali language, which is used by Tagore, is widely spoken in the world (it is actually one of the most spoken languages, with nearly 300 million total speakers).
-However this language poses serious problems for a DH project.
-In particular, the writing system is extremely difficult to parse using traditional OCR technologies: its vowel graphemes are mainly realized not as independent letters but as diacritics attached to its consonant letters.
-Furthermore clusters of consonants are represented by different and sometimes quite irregular forms, thus learning to read is complicated by the sheer size of the full set of letters and letter combinations, numbering about 350 (from wikipedia).
+• The Bengali language, which Tagore used, is widely spoken around the world (it is actually one of the most spoken languages, with nearly 300 million total speakers).
+However, this language poses serious problems for a DH project.
+In particular, the writing system is extremely difficult to parse using traditional OCR technologies: its vowel graphemes are mainly realized not as independent letters but as diacritics attached to consonant letters.
+Furthermore, clusters of consonants are represented by different and sometimes quite irregular forms.
+Thus, learning to read is complicated by the sheer size of the full set of letters and letter combinations, numbering about 350 (from Wikipedia).

-• One of the critical points that emerged during the discussion had to do with the visual presentation of the results of the collation software.
-Given the large volume of text editions they're dealing with, and the potential vast amount of variations between one edition and the others, a powerful and interactive visualization mechanism seems to be strongly needed.
-However it's not clear what are the possible approaches on this front..
+• One of the critical points that emerged during the discussion had to do with the visual presentation of the collation software's results.
+Given the large volume of text editions they're dealing with and the potentially vast amount of variations between editions, a powerful and interactive visualization mechanism seems to be strongly needed.
+However, it's not clear what the possible approaches are on this front.

 • Textual computing, Sukanta pointed out, is not as developed in India as it is in the rest of the world.
-As a consequence, in the context of the "Bichitra" project widely used approaches based on TEI and XML technologies haven't really been investigated enough.
-The collation software mentioned above obviously marks up the text in some way; however this markup remains hidden to the user and much likely it is not compatible with other standards.
-More work would thus be desirable in this area - in particular within the Indian continent.
+As a consequence, in the context of the "Bichitra" project, widely used approaches based on TEI and XML technologies haven't been investigated enough.
+The collation software mentioned above obviously marks up the text in some way; however, this markup remains hidden to the user and is most likely not compatible with other standards.
+More work would thus be desirable in this area, particularly within the Indian subcontinent.

 Food for thought

-• On the visualization of the results of a collation.
-Some inspiration could be found in the type of visualizations normally used in version control software systems, where multiple and alternative versions of the same file must be tracked and shown to users.
-For example, we could think of the visualizations available on GitHub (a popular code-sharing site), which are described on this blog post and demonstrated via an interactive tool on this webpage.
+• On the visualization of collation results: Some inspiration could be found in the types of visualizations normally used in version control software systems, where multiple and alternative versions of the same file must be tracked and shown to users.
+For example, we could look at the visualizations available on GitHub (a popular code-sharing site), which are described in this blog post and demonstrated via an interactive tool on this webpage.
 Here's a screenshot:

 Github code visualization

-The situation is striking similar - or not?
+The situation is strikingly similar—or isn't it?
 Would it be feasible to reuse one of these approaches with textual sources?
-Another relevant visualization is the one used by popular file-comparison softwares (eg File Merge on a Mac) for showing differences between two files:
+Another relevant visualization is the one used by popular file-comparison software (e.g., File Merge on a Mac) for showing differences between two files:

 File Merge code visualization

-• On using language technologies with Bengali.
-I did a quick tour of what's available online, and (quite unsurprisingly, considering the reputation Indian computer scientists have) found several research papers which seem highly relevant.
-Here's a few of them:
+• On using language technologies with Bengali: I did a quick survey of what's available online and (quite unsurprisingly, considering the reputation Indian computer scientists have) found several research papers that seem highly relevant.
+Here are a few of them:

 - Asian language processing: current state-of-the-art [text] - Research report on Bengali NLP engine for TTS [text] - The Emile corpus, containing fourteen monolingual corpora, including both written and (for some languages) spoken data for fourteen South Asian languages [homepage] - A complete OCR system for continuous Bengali characters [text] - Parsing Bengali for Database Interface [text] - Unsupervised Morphological Parsing of Bengali [text]